Mega Menu

 Undergraduates and Postgraduate Taught Students

 Students on taught undergraduate or postgraduate programmes can appeal against Exam Board decisions.
-The University has a webpage about Exam Board Outcomes that might be helpful to read.
+The University has a webpage about types of assessment results that might be helpful to read.

-Some examples of what you could make academic appeals against are:
+Some examples of what you could make appeals against are:

 • Progression decisions